 About the Irish Derby

 Three weeks after the Epsom Derby during most years, Ireland hosts its very own equivalent of the famous race.
-A huge occasion in its own right, the Irish Derby is one of the biggest races on the Irish racing calendar, flaunting a purse that hit the €1.5m mark in 2016, though in 2020 this was be halved to €750k, rising back to €1m in 2021.
+A huge occasion in its own right, the Irish Derby is one of the biggest races on the Irish racing calendar, flaunting a purse that hit the €1.5m mark in 2016, though in 2020 this was be halved to €750k, rising back to €1m in 2021 and 2022.
 The action takes place at the Curragh over a distance of a mile and a half with only three-year-olds eligible to compete.
 Geldings are excluded from taking part and although fillies are not, it is rare to see them involved.
+The last filly to attempt to take the Irish Derby was Aidan O’Brien’s Tuesday in 2022.

 Standing as one of the Irish Classics, it will come as little surprise that the Irish Derby is a race with a long history.
 It has roots dating back to 1824 although the modern version of the race, as we know it today, didn’t begin until 1866.
 The masterminds behind the event were the 3rd Earl of Howth, the 3rd Marquess of Drogheda and the 3rd Earl of Charlemont.
 Initially they designed the race to be run over a mile and six furlongs but it was reduced to its present distance in 1872.